KangchengLiu/KangchengLiu.github.io/_pages/about.md

 ---

 Research Fellow and Senior Robotics Engineer <br>
-Robotics and Computer Vision, Nanyang Technological University, The Chinese University of Hong Kong. <br>
+Robotics and Computer Vision, Nanyang Technological University. <br>
+Doctor of Philosophy, The Chinese University of Hong Kong. <br>

 <!-- The Chinese University of Hong Kong, Hong Kong SAR, China -->

 ![Words](../images/kcliu_keywords-v1.png)

 **Research Interests**
 =======
 My research interests lie in the fields of Robotics and Automation, 3D Deep Learning, Computer graphics and 3D,  Robotics Scene Understanding, Computer Vision.
+My works in terms of 3D computer vision and robotics are widely published in international flagship conferences and journals.

 **Short Introduction**